carlosmertens/My-Python-Scripts/README.md

 - Storage numerical and strings values
 - Combine variables and `operator precedence` in arithmetic
-- String slicing and formatting
+- String slicing
 - Serching in a string with `in` operator
+- String Formatting
+- Replacing fields